Events

 In an era of digital dominance, what is the future of print?
 Dr. Sundar Ganesan and Theodore Baskaran discuss the significance of preserving print culture, its historical value, and the challenges of safeguarding literary heritage for future generations.

 Bhakti transcends devotion—it’s a journey of self-discovery, poetry, and rebellion.
-S. Anand, Vanamala Vishwanatha & Manu Chakravarthy explore its philosophical depth, cultural impact, and how it continues to shape spiritual and artistic expressions today.
+S. Anand explore its philosophical depth, cultural impact, and how it continues to shape spiritual and artistic expressions today.

 Morning Session